datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

 Make namespaced identifiers for foreign keys - make-ni
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Continuing along the lines of joining data, namespaced identifiers (NI's) come into play.
-NI's are used in Sesam to create unique identifiers inside one Sesam datahub.
+Continuing along the lines of joining data, namespaced identifiers (NIs) come into play.
+NIs in Sesam are used to reference an identifier or a NI in a related dataset.
 In order to create them, you can use either of the two functions: ["make-ni"] or ["ni"].

 In the below example, ["make-ni"] will be used.
 A NI in Sesam works like a foreign key in a relational database.
 As such, it shows the relation between data objects and enables the joining of these.
 The pipe config presented in the below example, shows exactly this: